codemod-com/website/cms/automations/next-js-move-css-in-js-styles.md

 tags: automations
 date: 2023-11-30T15:56:24.633Z
 seo:
-  title: Next.js Move CSS in JS Styles | Intuita Automations og:title: Next.js Move CSS in JS Styles | Intuita Automations twitter:title: Next.js Move CSS in JS Styles | Intuita Automations
+  title: Next.js Move CSS in JS Styles | Codemod.com
+  og:title: Next.js Move CSS in JS Styles | Codemod.com
+  twitter:title: Next.js Move CSS in JS Styles | Codemod.com
   description: This is a highly experimental codemod that moves the CSS-in-JS
     styles into the CSS Modules.
   twitter:card: This is a highly experimental codemod that moves the CSS-in-JS